Choose another writer in this calendar:

 ||André Gide (1869-1951)|

 French writer, humanist, and moralist who received the Nobel Prize for Literature in 1947.
-As a novelist, and still more as an intellectual in search of a moral way, Gide has appealed to different audiences: a traditional psychological novelist to some, a taboo-breaker to others; he was a major literary critic, social crusader, and spokesman for homosexual rights.
-Gide's search for self – the underlying theme of his several works – remained essentially religious.
-Throughout his career Gide used his writings to examine moral questions in a relentless critical spirit.
+As a novelist, Ande Gide appealed to different audiences: he was a traditional psychological novelist, a taboo-breaker, a major literary critic, social crusader, and spokesman for homosexual rights.
+Gide's search for self – the underlying theme in many of his works – remained essentially religious.

 "It is not so much about events that I'm curious, as about myself.
 There's many a man thinks he's capable of anything, who draws back when it comes to the point...
 What a gulf between the imagination and the deed!
 And no more right to take back one's move than at chess.
 Pooh!
 If one could foresee all the risks, there'd be no interests in the game!...
 Between the imagination and a deed and...
 Hullo! the bank's come to an end.
 Here we are on a bridge, I think, a river..." (from The Vatican Cellars, 1952)

 André Gide was born in Paris.
 His father, Paul Gide, a

 law at the University of Paris, was descended from Cévennes Huguenots.

 He died in 1880.
 In Si le grain ne

 (1924-26, If It Die: An Autobiography), Gide recalled that his father